Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/README.md

 Quiz grades will be handed back using [Gradescope](https://www.gradescope.com/).
 Students may view their grade and prior work in preparation for the next quiz or retake.
 It is prohibited to share the quiz content with any other student in the course, and doing so will result in disciplinary action.

-Any student scoring <70% on a quiz **must** retake it in order to pass the course.
+Any student scoring <70% on a quiz **must** retake it in order to demonstrate mastery of the concepts.
 Quiz retakes will be offered at specified times following the quiz (dates/times TBD), or by appointment.

 ## Evaluation